sl-sh-dev/sl-sh/README.md

 For more information about how the docs are generated see [mdBook](https://rust-lang.github.io/mdBook/index.html) crate and related documentation.

-Must be compiled in lisp-test mode for appropriate documenation functions to be present (`cargo build --feature list-test`).
+Must be compiled in lisp-test mode for appropriate documenation functions to be present (`cargo build --features list-test`).

  TODO PC need md files in a specific folder named after a section to be inlined within the section documetnation